‘Going on up to the spirit in the Skye’ sang Doctor & the Medics (at basically every 80s disco ever).

 With four options to choose from, today’s Big Deal from the Dunollie Hotel is very flexible and lets you create the romantic Skye escape that suits you best:

 Option one is for a one night B&B stay with a glass of wine and late checkout.
-Option two is for a one night B&B with a glass of wine, three course dinner and late checkout.
+Option two is for a one night B&B with a glass of wine, £20 per person dinner allocation and late checkout.

-Option three is for a two night B&B stay with a glass of wine, three course dinner on the first night and late checkout.
-Option four is for a three night B&B stay with a glass of wine, three course dinner on the first night and late checkout.
+Option three is for a two night B&B stay with a glass of wine, £20 per person dinner allocation and late checkout.
+Option four is for a three night B&B stay with a glass of wine, £20 per person dinner allocation and late checkout.

 Whichever you choose, you and your favourite person will get to enjoy some hideaway time in the cosy Dunollie Hotel.